Humane society says it will no longer enforce Animal Protection Act in Edmonton | CBC News

 'The organization is not an expert in enforcement,' society says in media statement

-The Edmonton Humane Society says it will no longer enforce the Animal Protection Act within city limits after the end of January.
+The Edmonton Humane Society says it will no longer enforce the Animal Protection Act within city limits after the end of January, leaving the Edmonton Police Service responsible for such calls for the near future.

+"The Edmonton Police Service will continue to address criminal matters relating to animal welfare and will respond to 9-1-1 calls regarding animals in distress," EPS said in a statement, adding that interim chief Kevin Brezinski is in discussions with the city about the issue.

+Peace officers from the Edmonton Humane Society responded to 1,216 calls in 2017 — a 31 per cent increase over the previous year, the society said.

+For years, the City of Edmonton had contracted the humane society to do some APA enforcement work, but the society's board in December voted to discontinue that arrangement.

-"[Edmonton Humane Society] has recognized the organization is not an expert in enforcement," says a statement posted to the organization's website on Tuesday.
+"[Edmonton Humane Society] has recognized the organization is not an expert in enforcement," says a statement from the organization.

-"This change will allow EHS to re-focus on their areas of expertise, which includes animal welfare and advocacy."

-The Alberta SPCA says the task of enforcing the animal protection legislation will now fall to the Edmonton Police Service.
+"With enforcement comes police-like activities such as going into high-risk situations that require carrying weapons, executing search warrants, laying charges and having to testify in court.
+As a non-profit funded by donors, we are not in a position to carry out these activities nor give enforcement the attention needed to serve animals well."

+(Edmonton Humane Society) is not an expert in enforcement- Edmonton Humane Society

 - Edmonton Humane Society investigates after dog found abandoned in garbage bag